Asymmetric $2$-colorings of graphs: Introduction

-In order to make our results precise, we begin with some definitions.
-We use the term {\it abstract graph} to refer to any finite connected set of vertices and edges such that every edge has two distinct vertices and there is at most one edge between a given pair of vertices.
-A \textit{2-coloring} of an abstract graph is an assignment of one of the words ``black" or ``grey" to each edge of the graph.
-A \textit{color preserving automorphism} of a graph $G$ is an automorphism of the graph taking grey edges to grey edges and black edges to black edges.
-A \textit{color preserving homeomorphism} of an embedding $\Gamma$ of a 2-colored abstract graph in a space $E$ is a homeomorphism of $(E, \Gamma)$ whose restriction to $\Gamma$ is a color preserving automorphism.
+Motivated by this conjecture, Flapan and Li \cite{FL} proved that in fact the edges of any non-planar graph can be colored with two colors in such a way that every embedding of the graph in $\mathbb{R}^3$ is topologically distinct from its mirror image.
+Furthermore they showed that, with the exception of the graphs $K_5$ and $K_{3,3}$, the edges of any non-planar $3$-connected graph can be $2$-colored so that for any embedding $\Gamma$ of the graph in $\mathbb{R}^3$, no homeomorphism of $(\mathbb{R}^3,\Gamma)$ induces a non-trivial color preserving automorphism on $\Gamma$.

-A 2-coloring of an abstract graph $G$ is said to be \emph{intrinsically asymmetric} in a space $E$ if for any embedding $\Gamma$ of $G$ in $E$ every color preserving homeomorphism of $(E,\Gamma)$ restricts to the trivial automorphism of $\Gamma$.
-A 2-coloring of an abstract graph $G$ is said to be \emph{intrinsically chiral} in $E$ if no embedding $\Gamma$ of $G$ in $E$ has a color preserving orientation reversing homeomorphism of $(E, \Gamma)$.
-We use the word \emph{intrinsic} in this context to emphasize that the asymmetry or ``chirality'' depends only on the 2-coloring of the abstract graph $G$ and the space $E$ and not on the particular embedding of $G$ in $E$.
+Our current results are stronger than those of Flapan and Li and apply to both planar and non-planar graphs.
+To describe our results, we begin by introducing some terminology.
+By a {\it graph} we shall mean a simple connected graph.
+In particular, a graph does not have multiple edges joining the same pair of vertices nor loops containing only one vertex.
+By a {\it $2$-coloring} of a graph $G$ we mean a coloring of each edge of $G$ with one of two colors.
+Such a $2$-coloring is said to be \emph{intrinsically asymmetric} in a space $S$ if for any embedding $\Gamma$ of $G$ in $S$, every color preserving homeomorphism of the pair $(S,\Gamma)$ restricts to the trivial automorphism of $\Gamma$.
+A $2$-coloring of $G$ is said to be \emph{intrinsically chiral} in an orientable space $S$ if for any embedding $\Gamma$ of $G$ in $S$, there is no orientation reversing color preserving homeomorphism of $(S, \Gamma)$.
+We use the word \emph{intrinsic} in these contexts to emphasize that the asymmetry or chirality of the embedded graph depends only on the coloring of the graph $G$ and the space $S$ and not on the particular embedding of $G$ in $S$.
+Using this terminology, Flapan and Li proved the following.

-Note that a 2-colored graph is intrinsically asymmetric (or intrinsically chiral) in $\mathbb{R}^3$ if and only if it is intrinsically asymmetric (or intrinsically chiral) in $S^3$.
-However, symmetries are often easier to work with in $S^3$ than in $\mathbb{R}^3$.
-Using the above terminology, Flapan and Li proved the following: